david-ajax/david-ajax/README.md

-- 👋 Hi, I’m @david-ajax
-- 👀 I’m interested in Python & Linux
-- 😃 Nice to meet you!
+It's glad to meet you!